ryjen/ryjen.github.io/content/post/futurism-nanotech-humanity.md

 For example, we definately have the technology to use alternative sources of power for mobility.
 Because of all the infrastructure in place for existing technologies, its not economically feasible to change.

 If an emerging nano technology provided environmental benefit to the world, it might also be limited in use for the same reasons.

+#### Love / Hate

+Some people say that love is the answer.
+I think this is terribly naive.
+You can love in an egoic state like you would an object and this just leads to more suffering in the long term.

+A good concept of love is "Recognizing the other as your self".

 ## The Economic Problem